News /

 DSCC can help our participant families find food pantries and other resources as the federal government shutdown continues.

 UPDATED on Nov.
-6, 2025 – The federal government will fund only half of Supplemental Nutrition Assistance Program (SNAP) benefits, also known as food stamps, as the federal government shutdown continues.
+14, 2025 – The Illinois Department of Human Services says it’s working to distribute full Supplemental Nutrition Assistance Program (SNAP) benefits now that the federal government shutdown has ended.

-Recipients can still use the benefits left on their cards from previous months.
+SNAP recipients can still use their benefits left on cards from previous months.

-SNAP beneficiaries should visit snapfederalimpact.illinois.gov for the most up-to-date information and to find food in your community.
+Visit snapfederalimpact.illinois.gov for the most up-to-date information from IDHS and to find food in your community.

 Resources for Where to Find Food